 Such data protection and privacy laws and regulations generally require clinical trial sponsors and operators and their personnel to protect the privacy of their enrolled subjects and prohibit unauthorized disclosure of personal information.
 If such institutions or personnel divulge the patients' private or medical records without their consent, they will be held liable for damage caused thereby.
 While YS Group has taken measures to maintain the confidentiality of the medical records and personal data of patients enrolled in its clinical trials, these measures may not be always effective.
 YS Group's information technology systems could be breached through hacking activities, and personal information could be leaked due to theft or misuse of personal information arising from misconduct or negligence.
 In addition, YS Group's clinical trials also involve professionals from third-party institutions.
-YS Group measures.
+YS Group cannot ensure that such persons will always comply with its confidentiality agreements and data privacy measures.
 Furthermore, any change in such laws and regulations could affect YS Group's ability to use medical data and subject YS Group to liability for the use of such data for previously permitted purposes.
 Any failure to protect the confidentiality of patients' medical records and personal data, or any restriction on or liability as a result of, YS Group's use of medical data, could have a material adverse effect on its business, financial condition, reputation and results of operations.